Vocabulary for AFB-DAEMON

 This is a message sent to client as the result of the request.

 The framework establishes connection between the services and the clients.
-Using DBus currently but other protocols are considered.
+Using sockets currently but other protocols are considered.

 A session is meant to be the unique instance context of a client, which identify that instance across requests.

 Internally, afb-daemon offers a mechanism to attach data to sessions.
-When the session is closed or disappears, the data attached to that session are freed.
+When a session is closed or disappears, data attached to that session are freed.

 The token is an identifier that the client must give to be authenticated.

 This initial token must be presented by incoming client to be authenticated.

 A token is valid only for a period.